mmio/mmio.github.io/_posts/2019-03-04-Usefull Linux tools.md

 ```bash
 nohup <command to run> &
 ```

 nohup should be installed on your distro by default.
+You can also check out the full manual {% man 1 nohup ubuntu%}.

 ## fzf
 Or fuzzy finder, this little utility can search you whole drive for a file or directory, it has support for regexps and works really fast.
 To install it just type: